Topic: 9.1

 (iii) State how the thermal stability of Group 2 nitrates changes down the group.

-(e)(i) species with 1 or more unpaired electrons
+(e)(i) A free radical is a species with one or more unpaired electrons.

 Phosphoric(V) acid, H₃PO₄, is used in both inorganic and organic reactions.